 Pre-Money SAFEs

-Pre-money SAFEs calculate valuation caps or discounts without including the SAFE investments already raised.
-This structure benefits founders by reducing their dilution.
-For instance, if a startup sets a pre-money valuation cap of $5 million and then raises $1 million via SAFEs, the total valuation cap remains $5 million.
+Pre-money SAFEs calculate valuation caps or discounts without counting the SAFE investments already raised.
+That structure works in founders’ favor by keeping dilution lower.
+As a concrete example, if your startup sets a pre-money valuation cap of $5 million and then raises $1 million through SAFEs, the total valuation cap stays at $5 million, not $6 million.

-According to Y Combinator, pre-money SAFEs offer clarity on the maximum company valuation before new investments, thus keeping founder ownership higher by excluding the invested SAFE amounts from the cap calculation.
+According to Y Combinator’s own documentation, pre-money SAFEs give founders clarity on the maximum company valuation before new investments come in.
+By excluding invested SAFE amounts from the cap calculation, founders hold onto a higher ownership percentage for longer.

 Post-Money SAFEs

-Post-money SAFEs offer a more transparent approach by including SAFE investments in the valuation calculations.
-This means the valuation cap accounts for the total amount of SAFE investments.
-For example, if a startup has a post-money valuation cap of $5 million and raises $1 million via SAFEs, the new valuation cap becomes $6 million.
+Post-money SAFEs take a more transparent approach by folding SAFE investments into the valuation calculation.
+The cap accounts for the full amount raised.
+So if your startup has a post-money valuation cap of $5 million and raises $1 million through SAFEs, the new effective valuation cap becomes $6 million.

-This structure provides investors with a clearer picture of their eventual ownership percentage after the SAFE converts into equity.
-The NVCA Model Legal Documents highlight that post-money SAFEs make it easier to predict dilution and ownership stakes, aiding in transparent negotiations between founders and investors.
+For investors, that structure makes it far easier to predict your eventual ownership percentage once the SAFE converts to equity.
+The NVCA Model Legal Documents highlight that post-money SAFEs simplify dilution projections and ownership calculations, which tends to make negotiations between founders and investors more straightforward and honest.

 Legal and Regulatory Considerations of SAFEs